Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 }

 Alloy reads logs from /var/log/pods on each node, which is where Kubernetes writes all container logs.
-It adds useful labels like pod name, namespace, container name, and then ships the logs to Loki.
+It adds labels like pod name, namespace, and container name, then ships the logs to Loki.

 What I learned about labels

-Loki's whole design is based on labels.
+Loki's whole design revolves around labels.
 Unlike traditional logging systems that index every word in your logs, Loki only indexes labels.
 When you query, you filter by labels first, then grep through the matching logs.

 This means choosing good labels matters.
 We use: